 “I remember that one year we played in the father–son tennis championship and were out in the first round, but we were back there the next year, determined to do better.
 It was my father’s philosophy that we get the most out of life if we put more into it.”

 And no one puts more into life than Kingdon Gould, Jr. His resume lists his “recreational interests” as backpacking/mountain climbing, riding, swimming, fly fishing, tennis, squash, golf, skiing, chess, and sailing.
 His grandchildren call him “Scacchi,” (Italian for chess) for obvious reasons.
 He also speaks five languages with some fluency.

 Born in 1924, Gould was raised in New York City, the only son and third child of Kingdon Gould, Sr. and his wife Annuziata Lucci.
 Kingdon, Sr., the grandson of New York financier and railroad magnate Jay Gould, was an avid sportsman who grew up playing polo with his brothers George and Jay (sometimes on bicycles using a croquet ball).
-Kingdon, Sr. was rated a five-goal player by the age of 16, as well as a champion in court tennis, which he sometimes elected to play on roller skates.
+Kingdon, Sr. was rated a five-goal player by the age of 16, as well as a champion in court tennis, which he sometimes elected to play on roller skates (always helpful to find tennis partners).
 In addition he was a linguist, calligrapher, amateur archeologist, historian, and mining engineer.

 Annunziata Gould’s wide field of interests made her an equal role model for her children.
 She first met Kingdon, Sr. when the Goulds hired her to teach Italian to the family.